School of Arts and Creative Technologies

-I join TFTI in 2019 as a Postdoctoral Research Associate on the pilot project ‘Staging History at York Theatre Royal: Archives and the History Play’ and the follow on project, ‘The History Play and New Writing in English Regional Theatres: Creating a Network for Impact’ led by Dr Benjamin Poore.
-I have since become a Lecturer in Theatre at the university and teach theory, practice, and project supervision across all year groups on the BA programme.
+I joined TFTI in 2019 as a Postdoctoral Research Associate on the pilot project ‘Staging History at York Theatre Royal: Archives and the History Play’ and the follow on project, ‘The History Play and New Writing in English Regional Theatres: Creating a Network for Impact’ led by Professor Benjamin Poore.
+I have since become a Lecturer in Theatre at the university and teach theory, practice, and project supervision across all year groups on the BA programme and on the MA in Theatre Making.

 Previously, I completed an Arts and Humanities Research Council funded PhD at the University of Exeter in 2017 and went on to become an Associate Lecturer in Drama at Exeter teaching across lecture, seminar, and studio based modules.
 In addition, I have teaching experience from Oxford Brookes University and Bath Spa University.